 Closer to town, there are a collection of villas which line the one street overlooking the river.

-What is there to do in Sidemen Bali?
+Things to Do in Sidemen Bali?

 A shuttle service is provided into Sidemen if you need it,